Sex-ratio imbalance in China: Sex trafficking of women

-China's shortage of women is increasing demand for brides among guang guan (single men).
+China's shortage of women is increasing demand for brides among guang gun (single men).
 Experts estimate that by 2030, 25 percent of Chinese men in their late 30s will remain unmarried due to the missing women phenomenon.
 Families in more rural parts of China resort to buying and selling kidnapped brides and forcing them to bear their sons' children.
 Brides are sometimes kidnapped from across the border in Myanmar.
 Trafficked women are subjected to sexual, physical, and emotional abuse, forced labor, and, in some cases, forced medications intended to improve fertility.
 If captors are more interested in having children, women are sometimes released, provided they leave behind the children they have while imprisoned.
 The majority of abducted women are between the ages of 13 and 24.
 Law enforcement often ignore missing women reports, and sometimes make families pay to find their daughters and wives.
 Escaped trafficking victims face immigration law violations under Chinese officials, as well as social stigma when they return to their communities.